 On this site you will find details of our events, campaigns and proposals as well as information on how to join the society.
 You can also follow us on Twitter and Facebook and you can find out more about joining the society by going to the ‘Join Us’ page, listed above.

-Produced by the Worcestershire LEP and the Worcester City Council our President and former Chairman, Ben Humphrey has fronted a mini-documentary that will be used as a marketing tool for Worcestershire as the home of Liberty and Democracy.
+Produced in partnership by the Worcestershire LEP and the Worcester City Council our President and former Chairman, Benjamin Humphrey, has fronted a mini-documentary that will be used as a marketing tool for Worcestershire as the home of Liberty and Democracy.

 At just over 8mins in length it is a fabulous introduction to a fascinating part of history that is often forgotten.